Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Conclusion

 \section{Conclusion}

-In this comment, we have analyzed the fractional-order variants of the complex least mean square (CLMS) and the normalized least mean square (NLMS) proposed in \cite{CFLMS}.
-We have highlighted serious flaws in the theoretical derivation, design, and simulation setup in \cite{CFLMS}.
-We conclude that the proposed algorithms either diverge or do not show any improvement in the performance in terms of convergence and steady-state error over the conventional algorithms.
+In this comment, we have analyzed the fractional-order variants of the complex least mean square (CLMS) and the normalized least mean square (NLMS) algorithms proposed in \cite{CFLMS}.
+We have discussed some aspects of the theoretical derivation, design, and simulation setup in \cite{CFLMS}.
+To be specific, the following points are highlighted: \begin{enumerate} \item The objective function considered for the FCLMS is complex valued and does not correspond to the MSE.